Group-5-Project-2/CodeCave/README.md

 - Forming components requirements in order to work with the backend
 - Challenges learning to use state and props
 - Breaking tasks into smaller issues/branches to easily close and share with team members - difficult to break tasks up until more is understood
 ---

+## Planned Enhancements
+- User will be awarded points based on quantity and quality of posts
+- User can upvote or downvote other user's posts
+- User can view their accumulated points on dashboard
+---